Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Large deviations properties of the forward propagator for pixels

 \subsection{Discussion}

-In summary, the large deviations properties of the intensive magnetization $m=\frac{M}{N}$ and of the intensive overlap $q=\frac{Q}{N}$ produced by the forward propagator associated to the initial condition $\vec \sigma$ of intensive magnetization $m_0$ have been analyzed in detail via explicit rate functions and via explicit scaled cumulant generating functions that are related by Legendre transformations.
-In the three following sections, we analyze the consequences for the backward-generative dynamics for various initial conditions $P^{ini}(.)$
+In summary, the joint statistical properties of the overlap $Q$ and of the magnetization $M$ produced by the forward propagator associated to any given initial condition $\vec \sigma$ of magnetization $M_0$ have been characterized for any time $t$, both for any finite number $N$ of pixels and in the limit $N \to + \infty$, where the large deviations are governed by explicit rate functions and explicit scaled cumulant generating functions.
+In the three following sections, the goal will be to analyze the consequences for the backward-generative dynamics for various initial conditions $P^{ini}$.